Learning to Register Unbalanced Point Pairs: Experiment

 \subsection{Experimental settings}

-\textbf{KITTI-UPP Dataset.} To our best knowledge, there is no available benchmark and public dataset targeting the large-scale unbalanced point cloud registration task.
-To validate the effectiveness of our approach, we introduce KITTI-UPP, a carefully designed dataset for large-scale unbalanced point cloud registration task.
-We build KITTI-UPP by aggregating sequential LiDAR frames for each scene provided by the KITTI Odometry benchmark~\cite{Geiger2012AreWR}.
-To control scale and density imbalance factor between map point clouds and the query point clouds as defined in~\Sec{definition}, we manage two parameters when selecting KITTI frames for aggregation: \textbf{\textit{range}} and \textbf{\textit{hop}}.
+\textbf{KITTI-UPP dataset.} To the best of our knowledge, there are no available benchmarks and public datasets targeting the large-scale unbalanced point cloud registration task.
+To validate the effectiveness of our approach, we introduce KITTI-UPP, a carefully designed dataset for large-scale unbalanced point cloud registration tasks.
+We build KITTI-UPP by aggregating sequential LiDAR frames for each scene provided by the KITTI Odometry benchmark~\citep{Geiger2012AreWR}.
+To control \jh{spatial} and density imbalance factor between map and the query as defined in~\Sec{definition}, we tune two parameters when selecting KITTI frames for aggregation: \textbf{\textit{range}} and \textbf{\textit{hop}}.
 The range determines how many frames we use to construct a map, indicating the map size.
 If the range value is set to 500, we aggregate 500 consecutive LiDAR frames to build a single map.
 The hop indicates the frame jump for the LiDAR frame aggregation.
-If we set the hop value as 10, every 10$th$ frame are used for the aggregation.
+If we set the hop value as 10, every 10$th$ frame is used for the aggregation.
 In this manner, the hop controls the density of the aggregated point cloud.

-In our experiment, we set the 300 and 10 as the default values for range and hop, respectively, to train \ours{} and baseline approaches.
-We then utilize KITTI-UPP scenes made with other hops and ranges that are unseen during the training to analyze the registration performance on the various scale and density imbalance factors.
+In our experiment, we set 300 and 10 as the default values for range and hop, respectively, to train \ours{} and baseline approaches.
+We then utilize KITTI-UPP scenes made with other hops and ranges that are unseen during the training to analyze the registration performance on the various \jh{spatial} and density imbalance factors.
 Note that we ensure that any query is not included in the map.
-When we aggregate every 10th frames to construct a map, i.e. $\{10\cdot i | 0\le i \le \lceil\frac{\mathrm{range}}{10}\rceil\}$, then we select the query frames from a index set $\{10\cdot i + 5\ | 0 \le i \le \lceil\frac{\mathrm{range}}{10}\rceil\}$ to ensure that the same frame is not used in both a query and a map.
-The illustration of a data example can be found in~\Fig{kitti_upp}.
+When we aggregate every 10th frames to construct a map, i.e., $\{10\cdot i | 0\le i \le \lceil\frac{\mathrm{range}}{10}\rceil\}$, then we select the query frames from a index set $\{10\cdot i + 5\ | 0 \le i \le \lceil\frac{\mathrm{range}}{10}\rceil\}$ to ensure that the same frame is not used in both a query and a map.

+\textbf{ScanNet benchmark.} To validate the robustness of our proposed method in large-scale indoor environments, we use ScanNet~\citep{dai2017scannet} benchmark which contains 2M RGB-D scans of over 707 unique indoor scenes.
+To evaluate the methods under an unbalanced environment, we use the provided reconstructed mesh of ScanNet as a map and register a single RGB-D frame with the map, thus being able to omit the labor-heavy process for generating maps as in KITTI-UPP dataset construction.
+For the unbalanced point cloud registration task.
+An example pair is illustrated in \Fig{kitti_scannet_qual}.
+Specifically, we use a subset of ScanNet which consists of 12/2/5 scenes for training/validation/testing splits respectively where each scene contains a varying number of scans ranging from 8 to 113.